raz-joan/tic-tac-toe/README.md

 Authored by: [Joan Rasmussen](https://github.com/raz-joan)

 *Note from the author: I chose 'Flour' as the theme out of my love for grain and baking.
-Every flour has a unique color, aroma, texture, and baking quality - it's beautiful.
+Every flour has a unique color, aroma, texture, and baking quality - it's diverse and beautiful space.
 When I started a cottage food bakery, my good friend, [Megan S Lott](https://www.meganslott.com/), designed these images as part of my overall branding!

 ## Table Of Contents
 - [Overview](#overview)